Funders need to be able to find information quickly and easily.

 Finally, spell check and proofread your application - or ask someone else to help.

 Sometimes its difficult to see mistakes when you've been working on a document for a long time.
+If you don't have anyone else who can check the application for you, try reading it out loud to check it makes sense.
 Remember, its important to describe your project clearly and typing mistakes can make it more difficult for funders to understand your application.